Lesson 2 of 8 - grow effective thinking and communication skills

 Where would you rank yourself on this spectrum recently?
 Where would people who know you rank you?
 Are you as aware as you'd like to be?
 Can you think of someone you'd say is "very aware"?
 If so, how do you judge that?

-This article focuses on four awareness zones: (a) inside you, (b) inside your current partner/s, (c) the dynamic process between you, and (d) the environment around you partners.
 Ongoing mutual awareness of all four zones is essential for effective communications.
-Reflect - do you evaluate a part-ner's awareness in important situations?
+Reflect - do you normally evaluate a partner's awareness in important situations?

 If they seem too unaware, what do you usually do?
 Repress?
 Ignore?
 Numb or tune out?
-Feel cri-tical or frustrated?
+Feel critical or frustrated?
 Discount them?
 Feel superior?
 Lecture?
 Demand?
 Hint?
 Chide?
 Confront?
-Some-thing else?
+Something else?
 Your choice of response depends on (a) what you need and (b) your shared bond and trust.
 What are your choices if you perceive that a communication partner is too unaware of these zones?

 Response Options